racket/drracket/README.md

 # drracket

-This the source for the Racket packages: "drracket", "drracket-plugin-lib", "drracket-test", "drracket-tool", "drracket-tool-doc", "drracket-tool-lib", "drracket-tool-test".
+This is the source for the Racket packages: "drracket", "drracket-plugin-lib", "drracket-test", "drracket-tool", "drracket-tool-doc", "drracket-tool-lib", "drracket-tool-test".

 ### Contributing